Interrobang01/iblib/README.md

 OUTPUTS:
 - table of guids, all the hits

+### draw_iblib_font
+Make capsules draw text using the iblib font

+INPUTS:
+- string: the string to draw
+- vec2: the location to draw the text at
+- number: the point size to draw the text at (default 1)
+OUTPUTS:
+- table: a table of capsules that were created to draw the text

 ### three_point_box
 Given three points, returns a table with the table.position, table.size, and table.rotation values needed to make a box with two corners at the first two points and extending to the third.